TedHusted/awake/awake.md/awake.md

 Tessa adjusts her VR headset, settling into the immersive world of Echo Realm.

-“Ready,” she says to the headset
+“Ready,” she says to the headset.

 The moment she phases into the game, a serene landscape spreads out before her: rolling green hills, sparkling rivers, and a distant city glowing under a pink-and-gold sky — hyper-realistic yet dreamlike.
 Her avatar, a sleek warrior with gleaming armor and a massive sword strapped to her back, stands on the edge of a cliff overlooking the valley.

 She watches her virtual gauntlets move in sync with her real-life gestures.
 “Flawless,” she murmurs, flexing her hands.
 Every detail was perfect.

 The game is a new feature for Pulse: A plugin that let members play each other.
 It is a different space and Tessa wanted to be sure it was all good.
 Usually, she approves the test plans and lets Rachel and the others step through the  scenarios.
 For Echo Realm, Tessa is live and direct.

 “Alright, let’s see what this brave new world has to offer,” Tessa says to herself, striding down a worn stone path toward the nearby village.